wnichola/Practical-Machine-Learning/Course_Project.md

 subTrain <- subTrain[, c(1:3, 5:58)]
 ```
 ## Separate the data to be used for Cross Validation
 Using the training data, separate out a set to be used for validation.
-Technically, there is no need to create a separate set for validation given the Random Forests algorithm is a classifier based on primarily two methods - bagging and random subspace method.
-And the datasets used are created using bootstrapping (resampling with replacement). using the out-of-bag error estimate removes the need for a set aside test set.
+From what I've read, there is no need to create a separate set for validation given the Random Forests algorithm is a classifier based on primarily two methods - bagging and random subspace method.
+And the datasets used are created using bootstrapping (resampling with replacement), and internally performs cross-validation to refine the model.
+The out-of-bag error estimate defines the estimation errors in the internal generated validation sets.

-Still the Cross Validation dataset is created here because it is one of the evaluation criteria.
+However, as it is one of the project evaluation criteria, there is no harm to create a cross validation dataset to compare the model created by the training subset.

 ```r